blinksocks/blinksocks/docs/presets/README.md

 ## [obfs-http]

-A http obfuscator, the first round after TCP handshake will wrap data within a random http header selected from a text file.
+A http obfuscator, the first request will wrap a http header randomly selected from a text file.

 | PARAMS |                  DESCRIPTION                  | DEFAULT |
 | :----- | :-------------------------------------------- | :------ |